UInt2048/Spice/README.md

 ## Basic overview
-This was written by the @JakeBlair420 team (@s1guza, @stek29, @sparkey, @littlelailo) There is a presentation from @littlelailo he gave at 36C3 that gives a pretty good overview over the whole jailbreak including the bugs that were used and how we exploited them.
-So please watch this first before looking at the code base to get a good overview.
+This was written by the @JakeBlair420 team (@s1guza, @stek29, @sparkey, @littlelailo) There is a [presentation](https://media.ccc.de/v/36c3-11034-tales_of_old_untethering_ios_11) from @littlelailo he gave at 36C3 that gives a pretty good overview over the whole jailbreak including the bugs that were used and how we exploited them, so please watch this first before looking at the code base to get a good overview.
 The bugs can be used to exploit this on all versions of iOS 11, in theory it's also possible to pop the i5 on some versions of iOS 10 with this, but the repo and spice only support 64 bit devices.
 The jailbreak is in an incomplete state atm and only works on none SMAP devices (A7-A9) and with hardcoded symbols (but the offsetfinders are also nearly done).
 We added comments as much as possible to explain what still doesn't work/needs more testing if someone wants to port this to other devices.